MrAsd2k2/GettingAndCleaningDataProject/CodeBook.md

 ## Code Book for the tidy set

-The source of the original data is the following archive [http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip](http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip)
-In the original text files, headers were not included: when needed, label descriptions or column names are described and provided in additional .txt files (included in the archive).
-With the exception of the X_train.txt and X_test.txt, all the text files include a single feature (column) for each sample (row).
+The present file describes the record schema for the supplied "tidy_data.txt" file and the assumptions and choices made compared to the project requirements and the original source of the data.

-The "tidy" data set supplied is composed of 180 rows (181 with the header row) for 82 columns.
+The "tidy" data set supplied is composed of 180 rows (181 with the header row) for 82 columns without an explicit field separator.
-There is not a file dseparator excluding a single space.

 ### Subject and Activity